arwes/arwes/docs/animation/animation-system.md

 Any component can be wired to the animation flow using a HOC named `withAnimation`.
 This will convert a component into an animation node in the system.
-It uses the `Animation` component under the hood.
+It uses the `Energy` component under the hood.

 ### Options